Alab-NII/mrc_annotation/README.md

   - 11: Schematic clause relation
   - 12: Punctuation
   - 13: no skill
+  - 14: question is nonsense or ambiguous
 * `skill_count`
   - Number of required skills.
 * `sents_indices`
   - Indices of sentences that are required for answering a question.
-  - Each value indicates an index of list of string(context).split() in python.
+  - An index is in a list of `str(context).split()` in python.
 * `id`
   - Numbering in annotation.
 * `original_id`